A while ago I wrote about how companies can hire the best engineers. Here’s the other side of that process: how to find your engineering dream job.

 I can’t fathom a serious job search these days without using LinkedIn.
 In fact, I used it exclusively as my resume.
 (For recruiters who insist on a PDF version, there’s an export link.)
 Fork over $25 a month for LinkedIn Premium to get all the bonus functionality, the best being able to see who’s been looking at your profile.
 You can’t do that with a PDF or Word resume you’re emailing around.

 Update your profile with your latest job details, update details of your previous roles, add any awards, patents and solicit recommendations.

 There are three questions every employer is going ask you, so you want to think hard about them and make sure you know exactly how you’re going to respond.

-What drives you?
 What kind of work gets you so charged up you can’t sleep at night?
 What have been your favorite professional moments?

 - Why do you want to work here?